-- 1. The 39 credit hour Communication Disorders curriculum. - The academic and clinic experience requirements for the American Speech-Language-Hearing Association (ASHA) Certificate of Clinical Competence (CCC-SLP), Missouri Licensure, and Missouri state teacher certification.
+- 1. The 39 credit hour Communication Disorders curriculum. - 2.
+The academic and clinic experience requirements for the American Speech-Language-Hearing Association (ASHA) Certificate of Clinical Competence (CCC-SLP), Missouri Licensure, and Missouri state school certification.
 Application for school certification must be completed. - 3.
-The Department-generated thesis examination (Option I) OR comprehensive examination (Option II). - 4.
+The Department-generated Clinical Process Commentary (CPC) Activities. - 4.
 The nationally normed National Examination in Speech Pathology and Audiology (NESPA), of the PRAXIS series. - 5.
 The specified requirements of the Office of Graduate Studies pertaining to grade point average, transfer credit, residence, course number, time limitations, repeat courses, and examinations.